 Which is why I JUMPED at the chance to try out the FLEXISPOT 27” F3B adjustable riser in my home office.

-This post contains affiliate links, which means I may receive a small commission if you make a purchase through one of my links, at NO extra cost to you.
+This post contains affiliate links.
 Click here to read the full disclosure.
 I received a complimentary desk riser from Flexispot in exchange for an honest review.
 All opinions are my own.

 In a rush?: Scroll to the bottom for a condensed list of PROS and CONS